WSU-kduncan/cicdf25-Riyamh/README-CI.md

 ---

-What triggers the workflow is when there's a commit to the main branch First, the workflow checks out the repo, then sets up Buildx, logs into DockerHub, and then builds and pushes the image with the tag: Project4 (or latest).
+What triggers the workflow is when there's a commit to the main branch.
+First, the workflow checks out the repo, then sets up Buildx, logs into DockerHub, and then builds and pushes the image with the tag: Project4 (or latest).

 When used in a different repository, make sure to change these: